IdentityPython/oidcendpoint/doc/source/session_manager.rst

 :::::

 This is the scope that was chosen for this grant.
 Either by the user or by some rules that the Authorization Server runs by.
-This scope is a subset of the scope specified in the authorisation request.

 authorization_details
 :::::::::::::::::::::